Why Deutsche Bank Can’t Just Shake Off Its Problems

-Chief Financial Officer James von Moltke says the bank is suffering from “a vicious circle of declining revenues, sticky expenses, lowered rating, and rising funding costs.”
+Chief Financial Officer James von Moltke has said the bank is suffering from “a vicious circle of declining revenues, sticky expenses, lowered ratings and rising funding costs.”
 It’s repeatedly tried to revive growth, without success.
 The bank’s problems include outdated information technology, weak leadership and heavy fines -- $17 billion in the last decade -- for misconduct.
-Adverse market conditions, such as 2017’s long stretch of low volatility, which limited opportunities to profit from trading, and a recent credit rating downgrade have compounded the home-made problems.
+Adverse market conditions, such as 2017’s long stretch of low volatility, which limited opportunities to profit from trading, and a recent credit-rating downgrade have compounded the homemade problems.

 2. Why can’t the bank turn itself around?

 One of the biggest problems has been its inability to cut costs more quickly than it has lost revenue.
 The investment banking unit, responsible for more than half of total revenue, has steadily lost market share to rivals that were quicker to fix balance-sheet and governance weaknesses after the 2008 financial crisis.
 Because the European Central Bank intends to hold interest rates near zero at least through mid-2019, revenue at the bank’s retail unit is likely to stay depressed.
 The situation is made worse by the structure of Deutsche Bank’s home market, where numerous smaller banks keep margins razor-thin.

 3. Why are the bank’s funding costs higher?